fosslinux/live-bootstrap/parts.rst

 finalize_job_count
 ==================

-In ``kernel-bootstrap`` mode,, up until this point, we had no multiprocessor support, and very limited RAM, so all builds used only one thread.
+In ``kernel-bootstrap`` mode, up until this point, we had no multiprocessor support, and very limited RAM, so all builds used only one thread.
 At this point, we allow the full selected thread count to take effect, speeding up subsequent builds thanks to parallelization.